turingschool-examples/backend_mod_1_prework/README.md

 eval "$(rbenv init -)"
 ```

-This means that you will need to add the above line (beginning with `eval`) to your "bash profile".
+This output is telling you that you will need to add the above line (beginning with `eval`) to your "bash profile".

-Here's how edit your bash profile and add the necessary line:

-In your terminal, enter:
+To do this, in your terminal, enter:

 ```
-atom ~/.bash_profile
+$ atom ~/.bash_profile
 ```

-This will open up your `bash_profile` in Atom so you can edit it.
+This command will open up your `bash_profile` in Atom so you can edit it.
 Copy the line `eval "$(rbenv init -)"` and paste it at the END of the `bash_profile` file, and save it.

 Check if you did this step correctly by switching back to your terminal and typing `cat ~/.bash_profile`.
 You should see `eval "$(rbenv init -)"` at the bottom of the output.